-- All the materials are built solidly, and I do not think there is going to be an issue with durability.
+- All the materials are built solidly, and I do not think there will be a durability issue.

 What We Didn’t Like:

-- To get the most out of the sterilizer, there is a lot of requirements that the water must obtain that requires a separate filter.
+- To get the most out of the sterilizer, there are many requirements that the water must obtain that require a separate filter.